smartcontractkit/chainlink-aptos/relayer/chainwriter/README.md

 **Account Resolution**: Resolve public key to account address, check for authentication key rotation, load current sequence number, and prepare for signing operations.

+## In-Memory Storage & Transaction Management

+### Storage Architecture

+The ChainWriter operates entirely in-memory without persistent storage.
+All transaction state is maintained in concurrent-safe maps during the transaction lifecycle.

+### Transaction Lifecycle Management

+**In-Memory Transaction Store**: Pending transactions are stored in memory and tracked from submission through final confirmation.

+**Automatic Pruning**: The system implements automatic cleanup of completed transactions:
+- **Trigger Conditions**: Pruning occurs periodically based on configurable intervals
+- **Retention Policy**: Transactions are eligible for removal after reaching final states (Finalized, Failed, Fatal) and exceeding the configured expiration time

+**Restart Behavior**: When the service restarts, all in-memory transaction state is lost.
+Active transactions must be resubmitted by callers if needed.

 ## Error Handling & Resilience